 Remember to read the care labels on all merino wool clothing.
 It needs to be looked after differently to synthetic clothing.
 I wash mine in soap flakes at 30 degrees C, on an easy care cycle in the washing machine.
 When I’m on a long-distance hike, I hand wash them in rivers.
 I also try to keep them out of full sun when I hang them out to dry, as merino clothing can sometimes discolour over time.

-Disclosure: All the products reviewed were purchased by myself or donated to me by EDZlayering.com with no obligation or financial incentive to promote EDZ.
+Disclosure: All the products reviewed here were donated to me by EDZ with no obligation or financial incentive to promote EDZ.